 The below text served as my opening statement for the teaching section of my promotion dossier.
 I was awarded promotion to Associate Professor in May 2013 and am happily continuing to teach with Digital Humanities and Digital Pedagogy, which means that my students get to do things like read Frankenstein and play Diablo III all in a single semester.

 What follows is unusually formal in tone for me, but it represents a reflection on 7 years of teaching at my university and provides a roadmap demonstrating that all of my research, scholarship, Digital Humanities, and pedagogical innovations are specifically geared towards improving my students’ education.
 If you’re looking for more of a teaching philosophy, you’ll find it in my article for Polymath.
 Or, check out my talk about DH, pedagogy, and feminism from the Scripps Colloquium or my NITLE webinar with Jentery Sayers.
 If you’re looking for assignments, see the posts about pedagogy.
+(See some video lectures for a variety of courses.)

 Statement on Teaching Effectiveness (Sept 2012)

-As a tenured Assistant Professor of English Literature, I am privileged to teach not only literature, but also all types of cultural texts that will prepare our students for their professional lives.
+As an Associate Professor of English Literature, I am privileged to teach not only literature, but also all types of cultural texts that will prepare our students for their professional lives.
 Keeping this in mind as well as the goals and missions of San José State University, I always look for methods to better my teaching, including improving lectures, incorporating interesting assignments, providing historical and cultural background, inviting other faculty for guest lectures, proposing new courses or implementing new and varied types of technology.
 I consistently teach in Smart rooms using websites, PowerPoint presentations, movies and more to bring literature to life.
 I have paid attention to peer reviewers’ comments, students’ informal and formal evaluations and colleagues’ suggestions – the end result is that my courses have improved both for my students and myself.

 In recent conversations with other Digital Humanities faculty, I have been most insistent that this emerging field consider students as viable collaborators, especially in our classrooms.
 This perspective, one from a public comprehensive university with a teaching mission, has been excluded from Digital Humanities discussions for the most part.
 In January 2011, I represented this perspective on a Roundtable at the Modern Language Association annual convention, along with six other venerable Digital Humanists primarily from research-intensive universities.
 In Spring 2010, I participated in a technology working group, headed by Professor Peter Beyersdorf and attended by other faculty teaching in the Incubator Classroom.
 We kept track of our assignments and suggestions over a wiki which remains open for continued contributions and public viewing even now.
 See our June 9, 2010 report, “Technology and the Classroom.”